It may be the most photographed building in Tennessee.

 As you face the Parthenon from the east or west directions, look up at the triangular upper part of the building.
 This part of the outside of a building is called the pediment, and there are remarkable states inside the pediment on both sides.
 At first they make look similar, but they are not the same.

 In the 1920s, two artists named Belle Kinney Scholz and Leopold Scholz were hired to create the sculptures in the pediments.
 They tried to recreate the exact statues that had been in the Parthenon in Greece.

 And who are these figures depicted in the pediments?
 On both the east side and the west side, they are depictions of various Greek gods and goddesses.
 Zeus is the main one seated in the middle of the east pediment, while Athena (holding a sword in the air) is depicted on the middle of the west pediment.

 The many figures depicted on the pediments may seem like a lot to absorb from the outside of the Parthenon.
 Once you get inside the building, however, you will find reproductions of all of the statues on the pediment, and you may be able to ask a tour guide about them.

 2) The columns

 There are a lot of columns in Greek architecture.
-(This is something you will notice at many Greek-style buildings such as the Tennessee State Capitol and the Nashville Public Library).
+This is something you will notice at many Greek-style buildings such as the Tennessee State Capitol and the Schermerhorn Symphony Center.